IjzerenHein/famous-flex-chat/README.md

 ```
 fbMessages = new Firebase('https://famous-flex-chat.firebaseio.com/messages');
 ```
-to this where &gt;your-app-name&lt; is the name of you Firebase app:
+to this where &lt;your-app-name&gt; is the name of you Firebase app:

 ```
 fbMessages = new Firebase('https://<your-app-name>.firebaseio.com/messages');